-My daughter Maya now 10, discovered fashion last year on her 9th birthday.
-In the year that’s past I’ve learned, “If you can’t beat ‘em join ‘em” applies 1000% to trying to dress your girl child.
-Evidence: the perfectly fashionable in-my-eyes sleek, valore, black pants that sat lonely in the drawer, all year, unworn.
+My daughter Maya discovered fashion on her 9th birthday.
+By the time she was 10, I’d learned that “If you can’t beat ‘em join ‘em” applies 1000% to trying to dress your girl child.
+The perfectly fashionable in my eyes sleek black pants with matching top sat in the drawer lonely for the year unworn.

 “Maya, those are really chic New York City style pants.
 Any classy lady would wear them out on the town for a fancy night out.”